Why Positive Thinking Isn’t Enough to Reach Your Goals

 - Invisible effort

+Positive thinking prepares your emotions.
 It does not prepare you for repetition.

 The Danger of Toxic Positivity

-And that can lead to you:
+And that can lead you to:

-- Ignoring real problems
+- Ignore real problems

-- Pretending everything is fine
+- Pretend everything is okay

-- Avoiding necessary feedback
+- Avoid important feedback

 What Actually Drives Goal Achievement